space

 During the conflict-ridden patriarchal epoch, when the 20-odd civilizations identified by Arnold Toynbee in A Study of History were mostly focused on the outward movement of evolution, those seeking to return to Reality did not really fit into their prevailing cultures.
 Their ontogeny did not recapitulate the phylogeny of the society into which they had been born.

 Foremost among these were Siddhartha Gautama and Jesus of Nazareth, who were both rebels, in whose names two major religions were formed: Buddhism, from buddha ‘awakened one’, and Christianity, from khristos ‘anointed one’, Greek translation of Hebrew masiah ‘messiah’.
-But these religions did not usher in a new species; the time was not yet right for this to happen.
+But these and other religions were generally more exoteric than esoteric as the analytical mind emerged to dominate the psyche.
+So comparatively few people could be identified as members of Homo divinus divinus.
+The time was not yet right for this to happen.
 The analytical mind first had to develop as far as it could until it reached the evolutionary cul-de-sac it is in today.

-Not that this is easy.
+However, turning one’s back on the various cultures into which we are born is far from easy.
 By the time we are three years of age, most of us are so conditioned by the culture we are born into that becoming free of these restraints in later life presents an immense challenge.
 For both the education system and business world are designed to prevent us from discovering that Love is the Divine Essence that we all share, that Consciousness is the overall Context for all our lives, and that we are all one, not separate from God, Nature, or any other being for a single instant in our lives.

-Nevertheless, more and more people are becoming free of what William Blake aptly called our ‘mind-forged manacles’, actually leading to the emergence of two subspecies of Homo divinus: Homo divinus divinus and Homo divinus universalis, returning Home to Oneness and Wholeness, respectively.
-As these subspecies are coming into being through the ontogeny of individuals following a radically different path from the mainstream of Western civilization, we look briefly at the characteristics of these developments in two further pages.
+Nevertheless, more and more people are becoming free of what William Blake aptly called our ‘mind-forged manacles’, leading to the spread of Homo divinus divinus and Homo divinus universalis, returning Home to Oneness and Wholeness, respectively.
+As these subspecies are expanding through the ontogeny of individuals following a radically different path from the mainstream of Western civilization, we look briefly at the characteristics of these developments in three further pages.

 end